Matleo/MLPython2Java/Maschine Learning/NeuralNetwork/Estimator/MNISTClassifier/README.md

 ## Model as a Service
 Now comes the interesting part, where i describe, how to save a model, which was created using an `Estimator`.
 As suggested in the [Tensorflow README.md](https://github.com/Matleo/MLPython2Java/tree/develop/Maschine%20Learning/NeuralNetwork/Tensorflow/MNISTClassifier), we will be using Tensorflow's `SavedModel` structure, to serialize and save our trained model.

-At first i thought this is going to be realy easy, since `Estimator` is built on Tensorflow, one would assume that i could just extract the Tensorflow session and save the model in the exact same manner, as did with the low level Tensorflow model, but sadly this is not the case.
+At first i thought this was going to be pretty easy, since `Estimator` is built on top of `Tensorflow`, one would assume that i could just extract the Tensorflow session and save the model in the exact same manner, as did with the low level Tensorflow model, but sadly this is not the case.
 The `Estimator` framework is specifically designed to be used for serving a model with [Tensorflow Serving](https://www.tensorflow.org/serving/), which will come in handy later but gave me a little headache when working with the prebuild Estimators.

 ### DNNClassifier model
 Saving a trained model in theory is not very hard and can be done with the following lines of code: